-In closing, we want to encourage all our fellow shareholders to vote.
-As we approach the Annual Meeting, please contact us with any questions or feedback.
-Your vote is very important to our business and continued success.
-We hope you will exercise your right to vote by following the instructions for voting contained in the Notice Regarding the Availability of Proxy Materials, or the paper or electronic copy of our proxy materials you received for the meeting.
+In closing, we encourage all shareholders to exercise their right to vote.
+Your participation is important to our business and continued success.
+You can vote by following the instructions provided in the Notice Regarding the Availability of Proxy Materials, or in the paper or electronic proxy materials you received, to cast your vote in advance of the Annual Meeting.